The UK govt drug strategy has come into question in recent times. Is it about saving money rather than lives?

 - Funding for UK residential alcohol and drug detox/rehab services has been slashed by 4 million pounds over the past 4 years

 Health Expenditure cuts to life saving addiction treatment does not make sense, yet the money is there and it’s being ploughed into other public health services.
 Which begs the question: “Is it the government who have stigmatised addiction in today’s society?”
+So what is the UK govt drug strategy?

 Thinking about this objectively, it is hard to see how the government are actually helping to destigmatise addiction and treat it effectively.